5:30pm – 6:30pm: Self-guided tour of the Glass House site

 7:30pm – 8:00pm: Reception

-Join architect Craig Dykers of Snøhetta for a conversation about the firm’s trans-disciplinary approach and current projects, including the revitalization of the Philip Johnson-designed 550 Madison tower in New York.
+Join architect Craig Dykers of Snøhetta, architecture critic Paul Goldberger, and historian John Maciuika for a conversation about preservation, living buildings, and the public realm, including Snøhetta‘s revitalization of the Philip Johnson-designed 550 Madison tower and public spaces in New York.

 As one of the Founding Partners of Snøhetta, Craig Dykers has led many of Snøhetta’s prominent projects internationally, including the Alexandria Library in Egypt, the Norwegian National Opera and Ballet in Oslo, Norway, the National September 11 Memorial Museum Pavilion in New York City, the San Francisco Museum of Modern Art Expansion in California, and Calgary’s new Central Library in Canada.
 Recently, Craig has led the design of the new pedestrian plazas in Times Square and The French Laundry Kitchen Expansion and Garden Renovation in Yountville.